vitessio/website/content/en/docs/archive/16.0/user-guides/schema-changes/ddl-strategy-flags.md

 - `--postpone-launch`: initiate a migration that remains `queued` and only launches per user command.
 See [postponed migrations](../postponed-migrations).

 - `--singleton`: only allow a single pending migration to be submitted at a time.
 From the moment the migration is queued, and until either completion, failure or cancellation, no other new `--singleton` migration can be submitted.
-New requests will be rejected with error. `--singleton` works as a an exclusive lock for pending migrations.
+New requests will be rejected with error. `--singleton` works as an exclusive lock for pending migrations.
 Note that this only affects migrations with `--singleton` flag.
 Migrations running without that flag are unaffected and unblocked.

 - `--singleton-context`: only allow migrations submitted under same _context_ to be pending at any given time.
 Migrations submitted with a different _context_ are rejected for as long as at least one of the initially submitted migrations is pending.